When using worksheets, you may wish to visually merge multiple cells into one cell.

 How to Merge Cells

 By default, clicking merge cells will merge the top-leftmost value across all selected cells.
-Also, if you merge cells with values in the cells, only the top-leftmost value will remain.
+If you merge cells with values in multiple cells, only the top-leftmost value will remain.

-You can also choose to merge horizontally, which will merge the leftmost value in each row across all selected rows.
-Or you can merge vertically, merging the topmost value in each column down across all selected columns.
-For instance, you can merge from this:
+Merging horizontally will merge the leftmost value in each row across all selected rows and merging vertically will merge the topmost value in each column across all selected columns.

 How to Undo Lost Data from Merge